 All investigators must adhere to the rules of disclosure, yet it is still common for prosecutions to fail due to non-compliance with the Criminal Procedure and Investigations Act 1996 and Common law.

-Failed prosecutions are often associated with non-compliance with this legislation via its link to Article 6 of the Human Rights Act which is concerned with right to a Fair Trial and opportunity to prepare a proper defence.
+Failed prosecutions are often associated with non-compliance with this legislation via its link to Article 6 of the Human Rights Act which is concerned with the Right to a Fair Trial and the opportunity to prepare for a proper defence.

 Appropriate training reduces the risk of failed prosecutions and their consequences in terms of costs, compensation claims, forced disclosure of sensitive information and reputational harm.

 Our disclosure training course is for anyone involved in an investigative function which may result in criminal proceedings.
 This includes officers, managers and support staff.

 Attendees will have the opportunity to thoroughly examine this legislation, and how it impacts upon all aspects of the investigative process from the commencement of a case right through to court proceedings.

 At the end of the course students will leave with an understanding of: